Homesteading Blog

 Meet Our Friends Melanie and Marika of Flowers by the Fraser in Abbotsford

 Check out our newest homesteader-style blog post where we got to chat with Melanie and Marika from Flowers by the Fraser.
 Who are you, where do you live and what do you like about homesteading or operating your farm?
 We are a small, mother (Melanie) and daughter (Marika) owned flower farm in Abbotsford British Columbia Canada.
 We grow all of our flowers using organic, sustainable methods.
 We love bringing joy to people through our cut flowers!
 How did you get started with homesteading or farming and what are some useful tips for those who want to get started?
-Marika- I only started experimenting with growing things during covid, when I …
+Marika- I

-Meet Our Friends Melanie and Marika of Flowers by the Fraser in Abbotsford READ BLOG POST >
+Meet Our Friends Melanie and Marika of Flowers by the Fraser in Abbotsford Read Blog Post

 Dana Dykema from Valley to Shore Seasonal Produce Vegetables Fruits Boxes For Sale and Delivery in Metro Vancouver